 What is collision and body-shop equipment worth?

 Collision and body-shop equipment is valued under USPAP by category, age, condition and the active resale market: frame and measuring systems, downdraft spray booths, prep stations, welders, ADAS calibration systems and paint-mixing equipment.
-Spray booths and frame machines carry installation, permitting and code considerations, and OEM certification requirements increasingly dictate what equipment a shop must run, which supports value for current, compliant gear and discounts obsolete tools.
-The premise follows the purpose, with lending and wind-down work usually on a liquidation premise.
+Spray booths and frame machines carry installation, permitting and code considerations.
+OEM certification programs now dictate much of what a shop must run, which supports value for current, compliant gear and strips it from tools a program no longer accepts.
+The premise follows the purpose; lending and wind-down work usually calls for a liquidation premise.
+Lukes & Lukes is an independent machinery and equipment appraisal firm.
+A NEBB-certified Machinery & Equipment Appraiser (CMEA) prepares each report, and a second senior appraiser checks it before it goes out.

 What we appraise in a body shop